coleslaw-org/coleslaw/docs/hacking.md

 rebuilding the entire site.
 In all likelihood we would want to update the site 'in-place'.
 Atomicity of filesystem operations would be a reasonable concern.
-Also, every numbered INDEX would have to be regenerated along with any tag or month indices matching the modified files.
-If incremental compilation is a goal, simply disabling the indices may be appropriate for certain users.
+Also, every numbered INDEX would have to be regenerated along with any tag or month indexes matching the modified files.
+If incremental compilation is a goal, simply disabling the indexes may be appropriate for certain users.